Cuzcatlan: Deities/Spirits associated with the Nahuas of Cuzcatan

+Music

+Cuzcatlan was within proximity to other indigenous groups, with their music being made up of new ideologies and borrowed traditions.
+A specific instrument used music was a slit drum that Cuzcatlan's referred to as tepunahuaxtles.
+This drum was not specific to the Cuzcatlan people.
+It is believed that this sacred drum could be dated back to ancient Mesoamerica.
+This word derives from the Aztec word Teponaztli, which means drum.
+In Aztec ceremonies this drum was used for religious, military, and royal ceremonies which reflected the use of this instrument in Cuzcatlan.

 Fall of Cuzcatlan

 After the fall of the Aztec Empire, Hernán Cortés sent Pedro de Alvarado to conquer the native city states further south.
 After subduing or striking alliances with the Mayan peoples in the highlands, on June 6, 1524, Pedro de Alvarado crossed the Paz river with a few hundred soldiers and thousands of Kaqchikel Mayan allies and subdued the Cacique of Izalco (the first major city state en route to Cuzcatlan).
 Fierce battles were fought in defense of Izalco in Acaxual (today Acajutla in the Spanish version) and Tacuzcalco.
 On June 17, de Alvarado arrived in Cuzcatan.
 Some of the population acquiesced to his rule; others fled to the mountains.

 After the fall of Cuzcatan in 1525, Pedro de Alvarado's cousin Diego de Alvarado established the Villa De San Salvador.
 Over the next three years, various attempts by the Nahuas of Cuzcatan to destroy the newly founded town resulted in the decision to move the town a few kilometers south to its present location, to the valley commonly known as "the valley of the hammocks" (due to significant seismic activity) next to the Quezaltepeque (San Salvador) volcano.